The Calming Effect of White Paint Colors in Your Home

 You will notice that Pure White is also featured below in this bathroom with natural light.
 The bathroom above does not have a window so the white appears a little darker but they are the same!

-Warm White Paint vs. Cool White Paint: What’s Better?
+Warm vs Cool White Paint: Which Is Better?

 When choosing between warm white and cool white, it ultimately depends on the effect you want to achieve in your room.